Vineyards

 Campo Lusso

-Located on a splendid natural terrace below the medieval tower of Galatrona and overlooking the Natural Park of the Chianti Hills, the Campo Lusso vineyard produces the 100% Cabernet Sauvignon Cru of the same name.
+Located on a splendid natural terrace below the medieval tower of Galatrona and overlooking the Natural Park of the Chianti Hills, the vineyard produces the 100% Cabernet Sauvignon wine of the same name, Campo Lusso.
 Planted in the early 2000s, it covers approx. 0.5 ha and is characterized by a high planting density with 6000 vines trained to the Alberello system.

 Casariccio